Krokop/cv/index.md

 * provide instruments for CDC;
 * provide instruments for OLAPind on operational and historical DBs;
 * manage replication and consistency from operational to historical DBs;
-* gathere fronted data from clients and preparing for post analyzing
+* gathere fronted data from clients and preparing for post analyzing.

 As team member I was responsible for:
 * team management with 2 developers and 1 DevOps;